Raviprakashprajapati/Javascript_Main_Concepts/Javascipt Main Notes.md

 # Closure: A closure is simply a function inside another function that has access to the outer function variable

+# Denouncing : Debouncing is a strategy used to improve the performance of a feature by controlling the time at which a function should be executed.
+Debouncing accepts a function and transforms it in to an updated (debounced) function so that the code inside the original function is executed after a certain period of time.

 1. what is history of javascript ?

     JS was created by Brenden Eich in NetScape Communication in 1995.